ClearGDPR/ClearGDPR/TROUBLESHOOTING.md

 ## USEFUL COMMANDS

-* `docker-compose ps`: To see the services currently running.
+* `docker-compose config --service`: To see the services currently running.
 * `docker ps`: To see the containers currently running.
-* `docker container ls`: To see all containers, both running and not running.
+* `docker container ls --all`: To see all containers, both running and not running.
-* `docker image ls`: To see all images.
+* `docker image ls --all`: To see all images.
 * `docker network ls`: To see all networks, both running and not running.
 * `docker volume ls`: To see all volumes.
 * `docker inspect $CONTAINER_NAME`: Provide details on the container configuration, including the mounted volumes (See `Mounts` section).